omar-waly-ai/LinkedIn-Ai-Optimizer-Pro/README.md

 ## How to Use

-1. Copy the full prompt from the [prompt.txt](./prompt.txt) file and paste it in your **ChatGPT**.
+1. Click on [prompt.txt](./prompt.txt) file then Copy the full prompt from the file and paste it into your **ChatGPT** or **DeepSeek**.
-2. Follow the instructions section by section, pasting your own LinkedIn text.
+2. Follow the instructions section by section as the fremwake will guide you.
 3. Apply the refined suggestions directly to your **LinkedIn profile**.
+4. Regularly check the **Analytics section** in your profile to see the changes in the visibility reports.

 ## License